Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Add-AzureRmStorageAccountNetworkRule.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmStorageAccountNetworkRule** cmdlet adds IpRules or VirtualNetworkRules to the NetworkRule property of a Storage Account
+The **Add-AzureRmStorageAccountNetworkRule** cmdlet adds IpRules or VirtualNetworkRules to the NetworkRule property of a Storage account

 ## EXAMPLES